Overview

 - From the Edit PDF Annotation window you may:

-- View the PDF Annotation Due Date.
-(To change this date, please see Setting Assignment Dates)
+- [1] View the Social Reading Due Date.
+(To change this date, please see Setting Assignment Dates.)

-- Click Annotation Settings to set Visibility Settings for your PDF Annotation.
+- Click Annotation Settings to set Visibility Settings for your Social Reading activity.
 Depending upon your LMS, these options include:

 - Students in Same Sections (Canvas only)